-The average daily census (ADC) for the year ended June 30, 2015 was 42.0 and increased by 8.8 patients per day from an ADC of 33.2 for the year ended June 30, 2014.
+The average daily census (ADC) for the year ended June 30, 2016 was 43.5 and increased by 1.5 patients per day from an ADC of 42.0 for the year ended June 30, 2015.

-Payment to New Hospitals, as defined under C.F.R. §412.300(b), is paid at 85 percent of its allowable Medicare Inpatient hospital capital-related costs through its cost report ending at least 2 years after the hospital accepts its first patient.
-The Medical Center accepted its first patient on July 17, 2012, thus the first cost report period beginning at least two years after this date would be cost report period July 1, 2015 to June 30, 2016.
+Payment to New Hospitals as defined under C.F.R. §412.300(b), is paid at 85 percent of its allowable Medicare Inpatient hospital capital-related costs through its cost report ending at least 2 years after the hospital accepts its first patient.
+The Medical Center accepted its first patient on July 17, 2012, thus the first cost report period beginning at least two years after this date is cost report period July 1, 2015 to June 30, 2016.
 Beginning July 1, 2016, the Medical Center will be subject to the prospective federal capital rate.
-Net patient service revenue for the year ended June 30, 2015 includes cost report estimates for the Medicare and Medicaid programs.
-In 2015, receivables for Medicare and Medicaid were recorded in the amounts of \$1,154,000 and \$330,261, respectively, and they include an estimate for the capital reimbursement component.
-Reductions totaling \$1,042,000 were made adjusting the estimated 2014 Medicare cost report settlement receivable due to revisions when the amended cost report was filed during 2015.
+Net patient service revenue for the fiscal years ended June 30, 2016 and 2015 includes cost report estimates for the Medicare and Medicaid programs.
+At June 30, 2016, a payable for Medicare was recorded in the amount of \$142,624 and a receivable for Medicaid was recorded in the amount of \$309,678.
+The entire receivable amount for Medicaid is an estimate for the capital reimbursement component.
+At June 30, 2015, receivables for Medicare and Medicaid were recorded in the amounts of \$1,154,000 and \$330,261, respectively, and include an estimate for the capital reimbursement component.
+Reductions totaling \$1,042,000 were made adjusting the estimated 2014 Medicare cost report settlement receivable due to revisions in the disproportionate share (DSH) calculation when the amended cost report was filed during 2015.
 Laws and regulations governing the Medicare and Medicaid programs are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
 Estimates are continually monitored and reviewed, and as settlements are made or more information is available to improve estimates, differences are reflected in current operations.
-Net patient service revenue for the years ended June 30, 2015 and 2014 included cost report estimates for the Medicare and Medicaid programs in the amounts of \$2.0 million and \$228,093, respectively.
+Net patient service revenue for the fiscal year ended June 30, 2014 included cost report estimates for the Medicare and Medicaid programs in the amounts of \$2.0 million and \$228,093, respectively.